-Dutch category manager acquires one of Greece’s largest table grape suppliers, giving it access to high-quality production of seedless Bloom Fresh varieties
+Dutch importer acquires majority of production at Greek Grape Company, giving it access to high-quality seedless Bloom Fresh varieties

-Dutch fresh produce company Olympic Food Group (OFG) has taken over Greek Grape Company (GGC), one of Greece’s largest producers of white and red seedless table grapes, Fruitnet can reveal.
+Dutch fresh produce company Olympic Food Group (OFG) says it has “taken over the commercial activities” of Greek Grape Company (GGC), one of Greece’s largest producers of white and red seedless table grapes.

-Effective 1 July and announced on the eve of its participation in the Fruitnet Grape Congress in Rutigliano, Italy, the acquisition continues OFG’s recent expansion in the grape category.
+Effective 1 July and announced on the eve of its participation in the Fruitnet Grape Congress in Rutigliano, Italy, the deal continues OFG’s recent expansion in the grape category.

 OFG will procure the majority of crops grown on the 30ha site in Agios Pavlos, Halkidiki, in northern Greece.
-And the fruit will be sold mainly through its subsisdiary Olympic Fruit.
+And the fruit will be sold mainly through its subsidiary Olympic Fruit.

 “Grapes are very important within Olympic Fruit’s range,” comments Lennart van den Heuvel, CEO of Olympic Food Group.
 “It is one of the products we have been specialists in for years, and we are therefore very pleased with this step.
 Being so close to the cultivation allows us to better ensure quality and availability for our customers.